5 Civic Engagement Examples to Help Reinvigorate Collaboration and Communication in Your Neighborhood

 Key Takeaway

-Producing a weekly local news video is a great way to boost engagement.
+Producing a weekly local news video is another civic engagement examples to boost engagement.
 It informs the citizens of what the community has accomplished over the last week and lets them know what opportunities are right around the corner.

-Take the Initiative to Entice Your Citizens into Getting Engaged
+Take Initiative, Use These Civic Engagement Examples to Entice Your Citizens into Getting Engaged

 As part of a healthy democratic process, citizen engagement measures how effectively residents and administrations work together to improve their communities.
 As we emerge from two years of restrictions curtailing traditional engagement, many options exist to jump-start the process.